gitpod-io/gitpod/install/installer/README.md

 # Installer

-The best way to get started with Gitpod
+The best way to get started with Gitpod is by using our recommended & default installation method [described in our documentation](https://www.gitpod.io/docs/self-hosted/latest/getting-started).
+In fact, our default installation method actually wraps this installer into a UI that helps you manage, update and configure Gitpod in a streamlined way.
+This document describes how to use the installer directly.

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/from-referrer/)